Do you know about the first emperor of Japan?

 The first place to visit is the Ada-hime Shrine.

-The deities enshrined here are Ada-hime (also called “Konohana Sakuya Hime”) and her three children, Hos’seri, Hoakari ,and Hoho-demi.
+The enshrined deities of this shrine are Ada-hime (also called “Konohana Sakuya Hime”) and her three children, Hos’seri, Hoakari, and Hoho-demi.

-The name of “Ada” comes from the ancient “Ada Village” in Satsuma (the western part of Kagoshima in southern Kyushu).
-It was also the home of Iwarehiko, and the home of the sons of Hos’seri (Ada Hayato).
-It is written in the “Eastern Expedition of the Emperor Jimmu” that Iwarehiko reunited with these descendents of Niemotsu (from Ada) along the Yoshino River in Nara, far from Kyushu.
+The name of “Ada” comes from the ancient “Ada village” in Satsuma (the western part of today’s Kagoshima in southern Kyushu).
+Ada Village was the home of Emperor Jimmu, and the home of Hos’seri’s children.
+It is written in history books that Emperor Jimmu reunited with people from his home region at the Yoshino River in Nara, far from Kyushu.

 The next person who Emperor Jinmu met was a man with a tail who came out of a well.